Red-Rapious/Elements-LaTeX/README.md

 # Elements LaTeX
 A cross-platform, powerful electron-based LaTeX editor.
-Pre-release v0.0.1 now available for macOS.
+Stable release v0.0.2 now available for macOS.

 ## Preview
 This is the current interface of Elements LaTeX, still at a very early development state:
 ![Current interface screenshot](/assets/screenshots/current_screenshot.png)

+## Using Elements LaTeX on macOS
+Simply download [the latest release](https://github.com/Red-Rapious/Elements-LaTeX/releases) and install it.
+MacOS will probably block the app opening because "the developper isn't identified".
+I'm currently working on this issue, but you can in the meantime work around by clicking Show in Finder and Ctrl + click on the app icon.

+To compile a document, you'll need to have a LaTeX installation.
+I recommend [XeLaTeX](https://www.tug.org/xelatex/), but you can use any other LaTeX installation as long as the `pdflatex` command is available.

-## Building the project
+## Building the project from source
 Start by [installing `Node.js`](https://nodejs.org/en/download/) and git if not already done.
 Type the following commands to clone the `Elements-LaTeX` repository and install the dependencies:

 ```